-Recovery Curriculum - plans for September 2021
+Recovery Curriculum - plans for September 2022

 The pandemic has left many students with significant deficits in knowledge, skills development, social and emotional development and has had an impact on wellbeing.
-As a school, Haileybury Turnford has ensured that students have had strong academic and pastoral support whilst in lockdown during 2020/21 and throughout the academic year.
+As a school, Haileybury Turnford ensured that students had strong academic and pastoral support whilst in lockdown in 2019/20 from March 2020 until the end of the academic year and in 2020/21 from January 2021 to March 2021.